Cross-posted at Asian-Nation.

 This is why it is important for all Asian Americans, and all of us as Americans, to remember Vincent Chin — to mourn the events of his death, to reflect on how it changed the Asian American community forever, and to realize that the struggle for true racial equality and justice still continues today.

 C.N.
 Le is a senior lecturer and the director of the Asian and Asian American Studies Center at the University of Massachusetts, Amherst.
 He is the founder and principle writer for Asian-Nation.
-You can follow him on Twitter.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+You can follow him on Twitter.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.